 Madrid has enough to keep anyone busy for years!
 Plus with 128 distinct neighborhoods, it can be overwhelming to decide where to stay in Madrid due to its massive size!

-Fear not, for this neighborhood guide on the best places to stay in Madrid will break up our 5 favorite neighborhoods by interest, and include the top things to do in each area.
+Fear not, for this neighborhood guide on where to stay in Madrid will break up our 5 favorite neighborhoods by interest, and include the top things to do in each area.

 Read on to discover which neighborhood is best for you and your travels!